FAQs for Student Conduct (Students)

 There are two primary types of conduct meetings: Administrative Conference and Hearings.

-Complete information about student conduct meetings can be found in The Student Code of Conduct which can be found here
+Complete information about all student conduct meetings can be found in The Student Code of Conduct which can be found here

 How is the determination made if I am responsible or not responsible for the charges brought against me?